 The minor may bring a cause of action against the negligent agency for the abusive conduct of their foster parent or the foster system.
-Typically, these lawsuits are based on the agency's failure to implement the necessary safeguards to put children in a safe foster care environment.
+Typically, these civil lawsuits are based on the agency's failure to implement safeguards to put children in a safe foster care environment.

 Other cases are based on the foster care agency's failure to recognize the abusive situation that led to the child's physical, emotional, sexual, or financial harm.

-Being a child, the victim cannot bring a lawsuit without the assistance of an adult.
-However, the court may decide that involving a guardian may be necessary.
+Being a child, the victim cannot bring a foster care abuse lawsuit without the assistance of an adult.
+However, the court may decide that involving a guardian may not be necessary.

-Some of the foster care agencies serving Illinois that could serve as legal guardians include Lutheran Social Services, Catholic Charities, Little City, Child Link, Childserv, Foster Enterprise, and Jewish Child & Family Services.
+Some Illinois foster care agencies that could serve as legal guardians include Lutheran Social Services, Catholic Church Charities, Little City, Child Link, Childserv, Foster Enterprise, and Jewish Child & Family Services.

 Types of Foster Care Abuse

-As a result, the foster child ends up in a home where they're subjected to child abuse of all kinds.
-Here are common types of foster care abuse:
+As a result, the minor is placed in a home where they're subjected to child abuse of all kinds.
+Here are common types of abuse in a foster home:

-If foster parents are hitting, striking, punching, or hurting the child physically in any way, that's a huge red flag.
+If foster parents are hitting, striking, punching, or hurting the child physically, that's a huge red flag.

-Around the country, there have been incidents of foster parents hurting children with cigarette burns, hitting them, and inflicting physical pain to a point where children have ended up in hospitals.
+Around the country, there have been incidents of foster fathers and mothers hurting children with cigarette burns, hitting them, and inflicting physical pain to the point where children have ended up in hospitals.

-Since foster youth does not have an adequate support system, they become easy targets of sexual abuse at the hand of foster parents or other people who frequent the foster home.
+Since foster youth does not have an adequate support system, they become easy targets of childhood sexual abuse at the hand of foster fathers and mothers or other people who frequent the foster home.

 According to NY Daily News, a man in Long Island was accused of molesting eight boys in his foster care.
 The accused was taking care of 106 foster kids.
-After multiple complaints from the neighbors and anonymous tippers, the man was finally charged, and the boys were taken away from his custody.
+After multiple complaints from the neighbors and anonymous tippers, the man was finally charged with childhood sexual abuse, and the boys were taken away from his custody.

-In some cases, the child may be facing sexual abuse due to neglectful foster parents who're letting dangerous people into the house.
+In some child sexual abuse cases, the boy or girl could face sexual abuse due to neglectful foster parents letting dangerous people into the house.

-The child is likely being emotionally abused if they are visibly unhappy or show extreme behavior, like excessive aggression.
+The child is likely to be emotionally abused if they are visibly unhappy or shows extreme behavior, like excessive aggression.

-If a child's necessities, such as food and health, are not being met, the parents could be held legally liable.
+The parents could be legally liable if a child's necessities, such as food and health, are unmet.
 For instance, the parents may not be feeding the child or not adequately dressing them according to the weather.

 Along with physical harm, foster children may also suffer at the hands of sexual predators and emotional abusers.
-That's why it's essential to keep your eyes open for any foster care abuse and report it immediately.
+You must keep your eyes open for any abuse and report it immediately.

-The national foster care system is designed to ensure the child's mental, physical, and emotional safety.
-In case the child is stripped of these fundamental rights, the foster parent can be held liable.
+The national foster care system ensures the child's mental, physical, and emotional safety.
+The foster father or mother could be held liable if the child is stripped of these fundamental rights.

 If you notice any signs of abuse and neglect in a foster home, consult a legal professional to ensure the parents are held accountable for their negligence or maltreatment of the child.

 You don't necessarily have to look at the child for signs of abuse and neglect.
-The Child Welfare Services has issued a PDF with information about signs of abuse to look for in a foster parent.
+The Child Welfare Services has issued a PDF with information about signs of abuse for a foster caregiver.
 Typical signs of neglect and abuse include:

 - Shows little to no concern for foster kids